-The Gallery is conveniently located in the heart of downtown Vancouver and can be found within a short walking distance from the Canada Line’s City Centre Station located in Pacific Centre or the Millenium/Expo Line’s Burrard Station.
+The Gallery is located in the heart of downtown Vancouver and can be found within a short walk from the Canada Line’s City Centre Station located in Pacific Centre or the Millenium/Expo Line’s Burrard Station.

 - Description The Bill Reid Gallery is an ideal choice for receptions, media and cultural events and private dinners.
 Choose your caterer, beverages and other suppliers.
 Enhance the mood with music, dance performances or a guided tour for a dramatic cultural experience.
 The Bill Reid Gallery is nestled in the heart of downtown, just a short walk from all major hotels, the Vancouver Convention Centre and public transit.